muellergrp/muellergrp.github.io/_people/Nicola.md

 My main work was concerned with using pathogen genomes to learn about how infectious disease spread between different regions and different host species.
 I further developed Bayesian phylogenetic methods to reconstruct how influenza viruses reshuffeled their genome segments, a process called reassortment in the past and studied the local transmission dynamics of influenza viruses in Basel, Switzerland.

 After completing my PhD at ETH Zürich, I joined the group of [Prof. Trevor Bedford](https://bedford.io/) at the Fred Hutchinson Cancer Research Center in Seattle, WA, USA as a Swiss National Science Foundation Postdoc Mobility Fellow.
-During that time, I worked on using genomic data to study the spread of SARS-CoV-2 in Washington State.
+During that time, I worked on using genomic data to study the spread of SARS-CoV-2 in Washington State and developped approaches to reconstruct recombination patterns.
-I further develop an approach to reconstruct recombination patterns in coronaviruses.